 We'd love to have you join us some week!

 To join an outdoor playgroup, please visit us on Facebook at Calgary Outdoor Playgroups to find out about groups in your part of the city.
-We currently have one group running out of the North as well as one in the South.
-Play dates are happening on Tuesdays, Thursdays and Fridays.
+Play dates happen on most days of the week.
 If you are not on Facebook, please leave a message in the comments below so that I can follow up with you directly and get you connected to a group.

-Here are some of my favorite photos from our Outdoor Playgroups over the past year and a half:
+Below are some of my favorite photos from our Outdoor Playgroups Community over the past couple of years.